kirlf/cubesats/fec.md

 ## 3.3.
 Channel coding \(FEC\)

 As we can see from fig. 3.6, very popular option of the FEC is [RSC \(Reed-Solomon convolutional\) concatenated codes](https://github.com/kirlf/CSP/blob/master/FEC/Conv%20codes%20idea%20extensions.md).
-This relates, probably, to the deep-space communication standartd.
+This relates to the deep-space communication standartd.
 However, since 2000-s modern error correction schemes such as Turbo codes and [LDPC codes](https://nbviewer.jupyter.org/github/kirlf/CSP/blob/master/FEC/LDPC.ipynb) are used more widely in space communications.

 ![Codes Used by NASA Missions \[10\]](https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/image%20%2814%29.png)